sootwit/abnormalities/README.md

 A: config file. lower spawn weights, disable features.

-Q: &lt;o&gt;

-A: &lt;o&gt;

 ## Credits

 -   wendigodrip / broken script - for the idea and inspiration
 -   me - for coding this entire thing
 -   you - for reading this far i guess

 ## MIT License